Kayli/logspub/dev-shell.md

 - shell is a computer program which exposes an operating system's services to a human user or other programs
 - popular shells: bash, zsh, fish
+- symbolic link to executable file is also executable

 ## debugging